juanb09111/Pynoptorch/README.md

 # Data

-* Put your coco annotations file in the root folder
+* Put your coco annotations file under the root folder
-* Place all the images under data/
+* Place all the training images  under data/

 Set AUTOMATICALLY_SPLIT_SETS = True in config.py the first time you run train_ignite.py  to populate data_train and data_val folders with random images taken from the data/ folder.
 The validation set size can be set in config.py with SPLITS.VAL_SIZE.
 If you want to keep the same training and validation sets for future training runs set AUTOMATICALLY_SPLIT_SETS = False in config.py